Mid-State Roller Derby

-Mid-State Sisters of Skate (MSSOS) is a women's flat track roller derby league based in Stevens Point, Wisconsin.
-Founded in 2010, the league consists of two travel teams which play teams from other leagues.
+Mid-State Roller Derby (MSRD) is a women's flat track roller derby league based in Stevens Point, Wisconsin.
+Founded as Mid-State Sisters of Skate in 2010, the league consists of two travel teams which play teams from other leagues.
 Mid-State is a member of the Women's Flat Track Derby Association (WFTDA).

 History

 Mid-State was founded in June 2010, with practices starting following try-outs in August.
 It played its first public bout in June 2011, and by 2013 was attracting up to 200 fans to each bout.
 However, it suffered a setback in April 2013 when its winter practice venue closed.

 The league was accepted as a member of the Women's Flat Track Derby Association Apprentice Programme in July 2012, and became a full member of the WFTDA in June 2013.

 Starting in 2015, Mid-State hosts an annual tournament called Uff Da Palooza, attracting teams from Canada and the United States.
 Uff Da Palooza is an official WFTDA Recognized Tournament.